Why Does Cosmetic Surgery Cost So Much?

 A global fee quote generally includes everything.
 This means that the price you get is the price you will pay for everything related to your procedure.

-It includes all the previously mentioned cosmetic surgery fees such as the surgeon’s fee, operating room charges, anesthesia costs and other charges.
+It includes all the previously mentioned plastic surgery fees, such as the surgeon’s fee, operating room charges, anesthesia costs and other charges.

 A standard fee estimate will break down the costs of your procedure so that you can get a detailed picture of exactly what you are paying for.